Swaraj3107/Delta-demo2/README.md

 # Delta-demo2
-Demo for Git and GitHub class
+Demo for Git and GitHub class.